bquarant/dashboard/README.md

 I wrote about this a little while back [Personal API • Quantified Self](http://blog.chocol.it/2013/06/08/personal-api/).

+## How to Install and run locally
+Fork and clone
+rvm use 2.0.0
+make sure postgres is working properly get Jawbone credentials set up --> set ENV variables

 ## Credit

 - [Chart.js](https://github.com/nnnick/Chart.js) — Simple HTML5 Charts using the <canvas> tag.